kul-parella/TrafficDataProcessor/README.md

 <u> Instructions to build and run the project </u>

-- Make sure you have Java 21 installed.
+- Make sure you have Java 21 and Gradle 9.1 installed.
 - git clone https://github.com/kul-parella/TrafficDataProcessor.git
 - cd TrafficDataProcessor
 - clean and build the project using gradle command -  <i> ./gradlew clean build  </i>